 Information which is not relevant for FM, such as architectural and structural detail is not captured, whilst essential data, including equipment lists, manuals, warranties, and spare parts, is automatically recorded in QFM to enable the creation and ongoing management of efficient maintenance schedules from inception.
 If a change is made to asset information within QFM, the two-way interface pushes this update back to the BIM model to retain a current and accurate picture of a building and its components.

-Public-private partnership (P3) projects can be also be managed effectively via BIM and QFM integration.
-In addition to streamlining FM by populating details of a building’s assets and physical attributes, it can assist in P3 projects where there is no maintenance element.
+PPP (Public Private Partnership) projects can be also be managed effectively via BIM and QFM integration.
+In addition to streamlining FM by populating details of a building’s assets and physical attributes, it can assist in PPP projects where there is no maintenance element.
 The BIM / QFM interface enables property developers to provide their clients with a ready-configured facilities and space management software system, based upon the CAD (Computer-Aided Design) drawing that they have used to design and build the infrastructure.
 This allows clients to ensure optimal building management from day one.

-Request a copy of Service Works’ complimentary white paper, Deriving Meaningful Data from FM Software & BIM Integration, for more information about BIM and the opportunities that it offers to facility management.
+Request a copy of Service Works’ complimentary white paper, Deriving Meaningful Data from FM Software & BIM Integration, for more information about BIM and the opportunities that it offers to facilities management.

 Definition of BIM Levels